madsjulia/BIGUQ.jl/Readme.md

 * Model Selection and Model Averaging
 * Model Reduction and Surrogate Modeling
 * Machine Learning and Blind Source Separation
+* Risk Assessment
 * Decision Analysis and Support

-MADS has been tested to perform HPC simulations on a wide-range multi-processor clusters and parallel environments (Moab, Slurm, etc.).
+MADS has been tested to perform HPC simulations of a wide range of multi-processor clusters and parallel environments (Moab, Slurm, etc.).
 MADS utilizes adaptive rules and techniques which allows the analyses to be performed with a minimum user input.
-The code provides a series of alternative algorithms to execute each type of data- and model-based analyses.
+The code provides a series of alternative algorithms to execute each type of data- and model-based analysis.

 Documentation
 =============